LZP4GitHub/yolov3/README.md

 # Introduction

-This directory contains PyTorch YOLOv3 software and an iOS App developed by Ultralytics LLC, and **is freely available for redistribution under the GPL-3.0 license**.
+This directory contains python software and an iOS App developed by Ultralytics LLC, and **is freely available for redistribution under the GPL-3.0 license**.
 For more information please visit https://www.ultralytics.com.

 # Description